2019 | Best Young Researcher in Finance and Insurance Award

-Presented as part of the Europlace Finance Institute’s 11th international forum on Financial Risks to Catherine Bobtcheff, CNRS researcher at the Toulouse School of Economics.
+Presented as part of the Europlace Finance Institute’s 12th international forum on Financial Risks to HEC professor Guillaume Vuillemey and Ecole Polytechnique professor Aurélien Alfonsi.

-As part of the Europlace Finance Institute’s 11th international forum on Financial Risks, the SCOR Corporate Foundation for Science presented the Award for Best Young Researcher in Finance and Insurance to Catherine Bobtcheff, CNRS researcher at the Toulouse School of Economics.
-The judging panel was chaired by Elyès Jouini, vice president of Paris-Dauphine University and a member of the Institut Universitaire de France.
+As part of the Europlace Finance Institute’s 12th international forum on Financial Risks, today the SCOR Corporate Foundation for Science presented the Award for the Best Young Researcher in Finance and Insurance to Guillaume Vuillemey, a professor at HEC, and to Aurélien Alfonsi, a professor at the Ecole Polytechnique, for all their work on finance and risk management.
+The judging panel was chaired by Elyès Jouini, Vice President of Paris-Dauphine University and a member of the Institut Universitaire de France.
 The award is financed by the SCOR Corporate Foundation for Science.

 The Europlace Institute of Finance (IEF), a registered public foundation, promotes research in finance with a focus on corporate needs.
 Through the Europlace Institute of Finance, the Louis Bachelier Fellows network supports short- and long-term research projects.